Bl4ckSkull666/McJobs/README.md

-### This Scource Code is free available all time for everybody.
-The only condition to use is to add your own name to the version number in the plugin.yml of the plugin.
+### This is only for the Wiki here.
+If you search the source of McJobs, please check out the source by RathelmMC.
+Thank you.